apache/griffin/griffin-doc/service/api-guide.md

 <h2 id = "0"></h2>

 ## HTTP Response Design
-We follow general rules to design Griffin's REST APIs.
+We follow general rules to design Apache Griffin's REST APIs.
 In the HTTP response that is sent to a client, the status code, which is a three-digit number, is accompanied by a reason phrase (also known as status text) that simply describes the meaning of the code.
 The status codes are classified by number range, with each class of codes having the same basic meaning.
 * The range 100-199 is classed as Informational.